Atdhe Nuhiu: Kosovo

 On 19 September 2014, Nuhiu returned declaring that he would play for Kosovo, when it was fully recognised by UEFA and FIFA.
 On 20 September 2016, Muharrem Sahiti, the assistant manager of Kosovo, said that Nuhiu was in Kosovo to complete the procedures of the Kosovo passport.
 On 4 January 2017, Nuhiu announced that he had received Kosovo citizenship and is ready for the next challenge.
 On 20 March 2017, he received a call-up from Kosovo for a 2018 FIFA World Cup qualifying match against Iceland, made his début after being named in the starting line-up and scored his side's only goal during a 2–1 defeat.

 On 16 May 2021, Nuhiu through an Instagram post announced his international retirement.
 He collected 19 caps between 2017 and 2020 for Kosovo and scored three goals.

-Personal life
+Coaching career

-Atdhe Nuhiu was born on 29 July 1989 in Pristina, Kosovo to Albanian parents originally from Preševo.
+On 13 October 2024, Nuhiu's retirement was announced, and he joined new head coach Fabio Ingolitsch's coaching staff at SCR Altach.